 Availability2024 Course Timetables

-|Objectives||On completion of this course students will demonstrate:|
+On successful completion of the course students will be able to:

 1. A detailed analytical understanding of the historical legal sequences after Cook

 2. A clear conceptualisation and practical application of the diversity of Aboriginal and Torres Strait Islander cultures and peoples and the results of foreign laws enacted upon them.

 3. A foundational level of knowledge relating to the protection era and contemporary Aboriginal and Torres Strait Islander issues

 4. An explanation of the foundations of legal inequity as it relates to social justice.